OpenTitan Darjeeling (Integrated Admissible Architecture) Datasheet

 The SoC integration wrapper contains shared infrastructure that can be adapted based on the integrator’s needs.
 It contains a control network (CTN) crossbar for attaching shared SoC-level peripherals, as well as a large, shared CTN SRAM.

 Communication with the SoC is mainly via the mailboxes, DMA and SoC proxy module.
 The SoC proxy module serves as a comportable IP frontend for incoming IRQs, reset requests, wake up requests, alerts and the TL-UL egress port into the CTN network.
-Egress TL-UL requests are filtered by address checking and binary address translation (BAT) logic that provides flexibility and isolation in the CTN space.
+Egress TL-UL requests go through base address translation and range-based access control checks, which provides flexibility and isolation in the CTN space.
 Code can be executed from both internal memories (ROM partitions 1 and 2, main SRAM) and CTN SRAM.

 Debug access is established via the JTAG TAP attached to a debug TL-UL crossbar.
-Through that, the debug module, life cycle controller, and a JTAG mailbox can be accessed.
+Through that, a JTAG mailbox, the RISC-V debug module, the SoC debug controller, and the life cycle controller can be accessed.
 The JTAG mailbox can be used to implement firmware-driven SoC-level debug authorization.
 Infrastructure signals such as clocks, resets and the entropy source are provided by the analog sensor top (AST) block, which is connected to the Darjeeling-internal power, clock and reset manager blocks.
 The sensor control block provides a comportable IP front-end for the AST block that the Ibex processor can interact with.

 The following table provides a more detailed summary of the supported features: